 UPDATED - Nov.
 1, 2020: Below is a list of small process changes we’ve had to implement based on current working conditions as of January 12, 2021:

-- Documents for Land Titles: we are currently working through how to get documents submitted to Land Titles, as they will not accept electronic signatures.
-Therefore, applicants are advised that there may be some delays with regard to the Land Titles process, and we request your patience as we attempt to resolve these challenges.
+- Documents for Land Titles: The Administration and Planning staff are in the office, please contact Planning Staff to coordinate any documents that are required to be sent to Land Titles.
+Note that there may be some delays with regard to the Land Titles process, and we request your patience.

 - Payment methods: By credit card via the M.D.’s website or by mailing a cheque to the M.D. office.

 Please refer back to this page for future updates on information regarding the M.D.’s Planning & Development Services Department.
 We are committed to providing the best possible service as we also ensure the health and safety of the public and our team members.